creoapp/documentation/docs/technotes/themes.md

-###Locate Themes folder
+###Themes folder
-A code editor theme is a JSON file with the extension `creotheme` added to a special folder.
+A code editor theme is a JSON file with the extension `.creotheme` added to a special folder.
 If you open Creo preferences in the Themes tab:
 ![Theme Preferences](../images/technotes/themespref.png)

-Under the Themes list there is now an `Open...` button that reveals in the Finder the Themes folder (located under &tilde;/Library/Application Support/Creo/Themes/)
+Under the Themes list there is now an `Open...` button that reveals in the Finder the Themes folder (located under `&tilde;/Library/Application Support/Creo/Themes/`)
 ![Theme Folder](../images/technotes/themesfolder.png)